BergensTidende/orion-nais/README.md

   - lint the code in the src folder with black, isort and flake8.
 Mypy will check for correct typing.
 - `make format`
   - format the code in the src folder with black and isort.
+- `make test`
+  - run the tests in the tests folder.

 ### Structure